neonvoidx/wowbackup/Interface/AddOns/PetWalker/readme.md

     - If you set the pool to Favorites, make sure that your favorites are not excluded by the Pet Journal filters or search string.
 - __`/pw c`:__ Toggle char-specific favorites list.
 (Applies if Favorites are enabled via `/pw f`.)
 - __`/pw n`:__ Summon new pet (from the active pet pool: Favs or All, see commands explained above).
 Summoning a pet with `/pw n` (or the keybind) resets your current auto-summon timer.
-- __`/pw p`:__ Summon previous pet.
-By ‘previous’ we don‘t mean a pet you just lost (this is covered by the core functionality of the addon), but the one before that.
-For example, if your auto-summon timer gives you a new pet, but you actually liked the last one, you can quickly get it back with this command.
+- __`/pw p`:__ Cycle through your recent (previously summoned) pets.
+For example, if your auto-summon timer gives you a new pet, but you actually liked one of the last ones better, you can quickly get it back with this command.
+By default, the last 3 pets before the current one are recorded.
+You can also set a keybind for this command.
+- __`/pw p <number>`: New in v2.6, Nov 2025!__ Set how many of your previous pets should be recorded (1 to 20; default: 3).
 - __`/pw v[vv]`:__ Verbosity level for messages:
     - `/pw v`: _silent:_ only important messages (missing favorites, failed summons, etc.) are printed to the chat.
     - `/pw vv`: _medium:_ you get a message when a _new_ pet is summoned (either via auto-timer or manually via `/pw n` or keybind).